BSc(Hons) Psychology with Criminology

 - A-level subjects: Grade B in one A2 subject.
 112 points must come from A2 subjects.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

-- Baccalaureate IB: A minimum grade of 6 in a higher level subject.
+- Baccalaureate IB: A minimum Grade 6 in a Higher Level subject.